Generic filters

 Mathematics and Statistics – Year 11

-The Mathematics department provides two different courses in Year 11, both of which offer credits at NCEA Level 1 and allow students the opportunity to gain Level 1 numeracy.
+The Mathematics department provides two different courses in Year 11, both of which allow students the opportunity to gain Level I numeracy.
 Students should select the most appropriate course for their needs.
 Their teacher will be able to advise them on this.
 The two courses are:

 DescriptionAssessmentPre-requisitesVoluntary contributionSpecialist equipmentLeads toQualification availableTo discuss contact